cordero-cristian/devin-playbooks/ssd-playbook.md

 Core inputs (required):
 - **Feature description** — one or more sentences describing what to build.
 This becomes the `$ARGUMENTS` input to every phase.
 - **Acceptance criteria** — the concrete, verifiable conditions that define "done" for this feature.
 These anchor the spec, are validated by `analyze`, and are what implementation must satisfy.
+- **Ticket number** — the tracking ticket/issue identifier for this work.
+Used to name the branch (see step 2).
+- **Base branch** — the branch to start from and target the PR into: typically `develop` or `main`, but it may be any branch (e.g. another feature branch) the user explicitly names.
+If the user has not specified it, **stop and clarify with the user** before creating any branch; do not assume a default.

 Additional context (optional):
 - **`{{ADDITIONAL_CONTEXT}}`** — any extra context the user wants to provide: constraints, scope hints (e.g. `full`, `backend-only`, `frontend-only`), relevant files/links/prior art, non-goals, or whether to stop after `plan`/`tasks` for review vs. run straight through `implement`.
 Fold this into the feature description passed to each phase.

 ## Procedure
-1. Verify the Spec Kit install and prepare the environment: confirm `.specify/` exists (and `.specify/extensions.yml` if extensions are used) and that the project's Spec Kit commands are available; stop and tell the user if the project is not Spec Kit-initialized.
+1. Confirm the base branch, then verify the Spec Kit install and prepare the environment.
+If the user did not specify a base branch (`develop`, `main`, or another branch they name), stop and clarify before doing anything else; then check out that base branch and pull the latest so all work starts from it.
+Confirm `.specify/` exists (and `.specify/extensions.yml` if extensions are used) and that the project's Spec Kit commands are available; stop and tell the user if the project is not Spec Kit-initialized.
 Confirm a project constitution exists (e.g. `.specify/memory/constitution.md`) — if it does not, run the `constitution` command first (or ask the user for principles).
 Install dependencies and run the project's build/setup so environment issues surface before implementation (check README/AGENTS.md/contributing docs for the exact commands).
 2. Run the `specify` command with the feature description as `$ARGUMENTS`, including the acceptance criteria and any `{{ADDITIONAL_CONTEXT}}` so they are captured in the spec.
-If the git extension is enabled, the `before_specify` hook creates a numbered feature branch (`NNN-feature-name`); the phase writes `specs/NNN-feature-name/spec.md`.
-Confirm the branch (or current branch) and spec were created, and that the acceptance criteria are reflected in the spec.
+If the git extension is enabled, the `before_specify` hook first creates its own numbered branch (`NNN-feature-name`); once it completes, **rename the working branch to the required convention** `feature/<ticket-number>/<short-description>` (see naming rules below) with `git branch -m <new-name>`.
+The phase writes `specs/NNN-feature-name/spec.md`.
+Confirm the branch follows the convention and that the spec was created with the acceptance criteria reflected in it.
 3. **Required — clarify**: run the `clarify` command to resolve underspecified areas (up to 5 targeted questions encoded back into the spec).
 Auto-answer questions you can confidently infer from the description, acceptance criteria, and codebase, and **record each inferred answer as an explicit assumption in the spec**; surface only the genuinely ambiguous questions to the user and wait for their answers.
 Do not proceed to planning until `spec.md` has no unresolved `[NEEDS CLARIFICATION]` markers.
 4. **Review gate — spec**: share a concise summary of `spec.md`, the clarifications, and any recorded assumptions with the user and get approval before planning.
 Abort if rejected.
 5. Run the `plan` command with the same description.
 It generates `plan.md` plus design artifacts (commonly `research.md`, `data-model.md`, `contracts/`, `quickstart.md`) and, when the agent-context hook is enabled, refreshes the agent context file (e.g. `AGENTS.md`).
 Confirm the artifacts exist.